toolleeo/cli-apps/README.md

 * [rich](https://github.com/Textualize/rich-cli) - Rich-CLI is a command line toolbox for fancy output in the terminal, built with [Rich](https://github.com/Textualize/rich).
 * [skroll](https://z3bra.org/skroll/) - A small utility that you can use to make a text scroll.
 Pipe text to it, and it will scroll a given number of letters from right to left.
 * [squeeze](https://github.com/aymericbeaumet/squeeze) - Enables to extract rich information from any text (raw, JSON, HTML, YAML, etc).
+* [ssam](https://github.com/proycon/ssam) - Ssam, short for split sampler, splits one or more text-based input files into multiple sets using random sampling.
+This is useful for splitting data into a training, test and development sets.
+* [stam-tools](https://github.com/annotation/stam-tools) - A collection of command-line tools for working with STAM, a data-model for stand-off annotations on text.
 * [swordfish-rs](https://github.com/vim-zz/swordfish-rs) - Mimics real person behavior with real-time typing into terminal uses a screenplay where text and timings are specified.
 * [to-double-quotes](https://github.com/sindresorhus/to-double-quotes-cli) - Convert matching single-quotes to double-quotes.
 * [to-single-quotes](https://github.com/sindresorhus/to-single-quotes-cli) - Convert matching double-quotes to single-quotes.